SFGLab/cKNOTs/README.md

     -h --help     Show this help message.
 ```

-- `cknots.py run` Run the minor finding algorithm.
+- `cknots.py run`: Run the minor finding algorithm.
-    - `(local|slurm)` Select if you want to run the algorithm locally on distribute it on Slurm cluster.
+    - `(local|slurm)` Select if the algorithm should be run locally or distribute it by chromosome on Slurm cluster.
     - `<in_bedpe>` Path to the `.bedpe` file containing information about contacts.
     - `<in_ccd>` Path to the `.bed` file containing information about CCDs.
     - `<out_dir>` Path to the output directory.
 The directory should not exist, it will be created by the program.

-- `cknots.py preprocess orientation` Creates a new `.bedpe` file with two new columns containing
+- `cknots.py preprocess orientation`: Create a new `.bedpe` file with two new columns containing
   motif orientation for first and second locus of contact.
     - `<in_bedpe>` Path to the `.bedpe` file containing information about contacts.
     - `<in_motif>` Path to the `.jaspar` file containing motif.